devkvka/go-middleware-example/README.md

 # Middleware example

-This repository contains a simple showcase of a very easy way to add middleware to any route in Go.
+This repository contains a simple showcase of a very easy way to add middleware to any route in Go, using the functional options pattern for chaining.